Prepare yourself for global leadership in the Middle East’s most exciting business hub, with courses taken in block weeks.

 Whether you choose to focus your study in London or Dubai, you have the opportunity to form a unique and lasting connection with London Business School’s vibrant community.

-For information on changes to how we’re currently delivering learning in light of Covid-19 please visit our Return to campus FAQs page.
+For information on changes to how we’re currently delivering learning in light of Covid-19 please visit our Campus FAQs page.

 Extend networks with electives offered in either city - choose to master negotiation in Dubai and study finance in London.